Articles of organization:

 - The Gifts Discernment Committee members are selected by the Pastoral Team and approved by the congregation.
 The Gifts Discernment Committee ascertains gifts, abilities, and interest among members to fulfill the mission of the congregation and to fill roles within the congregation.
 Members of this committee serve two-year terms and may serve no more than three consecutive terms.

 - The Finance Committee is a subgroup of the Administration Commission.
 It drafts an annual budget and maintains all financial records for the congregation.
-The committee is headed by a treasurer.
-All members are selected by the Gifts Discernment Committee.
 Members of this committee serve two-year terms and may serve no more than three consecutive terms.

 Article V. Congregational Business